christo/loquacious/dbSchema.md

     * online audio-only call deployment
     * online remote deployment (e.g. staging/test)

+## File References

+How should media files integrate with database records?
+Text messages to and from the LLM can be stored directly in the db but the filesystem feels more suitable for images, audio and video files.

+Linking rows in the database to files can be done by using the db id in the filename or by storing the filename in the table.

+A query to show the primary view of a conversation would start by fetching the session with the sequence of messages for that session.
+For each message, fetch all output chains; all rows with the message as the input and recursively fetch each link in the output chain using the previous output as its input.

+### File names with db id

+Either the row must be inserted before the file is written so the id is known or the file is written with a temporary name and renamed according to the db id once the row is inserted.
+If the table is to store file contents metadata like duration for audio and video, this cannot be known until the file is written - at least for cases where the file is written by an external process.

+No extra index is required on the file tables to efficiently look up the row for a given file.

+### Generated filenames stored in db

+The db row can be written with a filename column and the filename can be generated independently of the database.

+To go from a file to a row, the query might need an index on the filename column to avoid inefficient table scan.

+## LipSync Combined with TTS

+Some services offer to convert text to lipsync rather than being driven by speech audio and therefore do not have an intermediate tts or audio record.
+The lipsync database record for these products would need to link to a message rather than a tts entry.
+One way to implement this is to have two foreign key columns on lipsync, one for a tts input and one for a message input such that all lipsync rows should have exactly one of these columns populated and the other should be null.

+Because a combined TTS and Lipsync service could have lower total latency than executing the two in series, it seems worth redesigning the current db schema to support this.

 ## system_version

 Need to reference code version somehow.
 Decide if it makes sense to make an